 Take a traditional dhow cruise/dinner in Doha Bay

-These authentic wooden dhows are reproductions of those used in the past by the Qataris, notably for pearl fishing.
-It is one of the best ways, in addition, to admire the Doha Corniche and its famous skyline (waterfront) of 7 km, beautifully illuminated at night.
+These authentic wooden dhows are reproductions of those used back in the day by the Qataris, notably for pearl fishing.
+It is one of the best ways to admire the Doha Corniche and its famous 7 km skyline, beautifully lit up at night.

-The QIA (Qatar International Adventures), a company to discover Qatar founded in 1999, offers this type of service Duration: this short cruise can last up to 4 hours Price: between 200 and 250 QAR for adults and between 100 and 150 QAR for children (meal included) The great deal: special offer every Thursday evening between 7 PM and 10 PM for 150 QAR for adults and 80 QAR for children (meal included)
+The QIA (Qatar International Adventures), a company for discovering Qatar founded in 1999, offers this type of package.
+Duration: this short cruise can last up to 4 hours.
+Price: between 200 and 250 QAR for adults and between 100 and 150 QAR for children (meal included).
+The tip: special offer every Thursday night between 7:00 PM and 10:00 PM for 150 QAR for adults and 80 QAR for children (meal included).

 _

-Interact at FANAR, the religious cultural center of Doha
+Interact at FANAR, the religious cultural center in Doha

 The Fanar is the Islamic Cultural Center of Qatar.
 Its goal is to inform the general public about Qatari culture as well as the Muslim religion.
 You can also discover, among other things, Islamic art through Arabic calligraphy (a very important and respected art in Qatar) and Islamic architecture.

-The edifice itself is impressive, as the building is surmounted by a tower representing a lighthouse (hence the name Fanar, which means “lighthouse” in Qatari).
-It also houses a mosque, a religious school, offices, a prayer hall, and a library.
+The building itself is impressive, as it is topped by a tower representing a lighthouse (hence the name Fanar, which means “lighthouse” in Qatari).
+It also contains a mosque, a religious school, offices, a prayer hall, and a library.
 It is one of two places in Doha where you can attend the Friday sermon in English.

 _

-The Msheireb Enrichment Centre is a place that is half-museum, half-educational information center, created by Qatar Foundation to present the country’s past, as well as Qatar’s projects for the future, in a very interactive and educational way.
-I advise you to visit this place (plus, it’s free) at the beginning of your stay because it provides important keys to understanding the city’s geography, its history, and Qatari culture in general.
-The Center is actually moored to the Doha Corniche, near one of the city’s oldest monuments, the Sheraton Hotel, as if it were waiting to set sail for new adventures.
+The Msheireb Enrichment Centre is a half-museum, half-edutainment information center, created by Qatar Foundation to present the country’s past and future projects in a highly interactive and educational way.
+I recommend visiting this place (plus it’s free) at the beginning of your stay because it provides key insights for understanding the city’s geography, history, and Qatari culture in general.
+The Center is also docked at the Doha Corniche, near one of the oldest monuments in the city, the Sheraton Hotel, as if it were waiting to set sail for new adventures.

-Msheireb Enrichment Centre free Sheraton Park, Al Corniche St, Doha, Qatar open every day except Fridays
+Msheireb Enrichment Centre Free Sheraton Park, Al Corniche St, Doha, Qatar Open daily except Fridays

 _